caffeine/site/_posts/2016-4-4-LOWTIDE-Investigation.md

 }
 ```

-Then we would measure time across Nitrogen as seen from the client, playing with different request sizes, tweaking some internal values inside Nitrogen, any grasp for straws.
+Then we would measure time across Nitrogen as seen from the client, played with different request sizes, tweaked some internal values inside Nitrogen, and looked for straws to grasp.
 Still nothing.
 Graph after graph after graph, identical populations:

 ![second-test](/images/lowtide_second_experiment.png)